 The main welfare programme for the poor in Serbia is being implemented through financial social assistance in the form of guaranteed minimum income aimed at providing a minimum living standard.
 The right to financial social assistance (FSA) is defined by the Law on Social Protection.

 Assistance is aimed at the entire family/household and observes differences in the age structure and size of the household.
 For an individual, i.e. the bearer of the right, the maximum amount of assistance is equal to the amount of the base, whereas a 0.5 weighting factor of the base amount is used for each subsequent adult member, while for a child the weighting factor is 0.3.
-Furthermore, financial social assistance is increased by 20% for households where all members are incapable of working, and for single parent families.
+Furthermore, financial social assistance is increased by 20% for households where all members are not able to work, and for single parent families.

 This means that during 2017 a child in a family would receive financial social assistance to a maximum amount of RSD 2,436 per month, and a subsequent adult RSD 4,060.